dataiku/dss-integration-vscode/README.md

 # Dataiku DSS Visual Studio Code Extension

-Easily edit code Recipes, Web App files, Plugin files of your DSS projects right into VSCode.
+Easily edit code Recipes, code Libraries, Web App files and Plugin files of your DSS projects right into VSCode.

 ## Features

 The extension offers a new menu in the left panel (with the Dataiku logo).
 Through it, you can browse your projects and plugins.<br>
 Depending on the version of your DSS instance, some features might not be available.

-### DSS > 5.0.0

 #### Code Recipe